 I Am Not Crying

-I swear, I Am Not Crying…yet maybe I am.
-Maybe I sat in the bathroom (after disinfecting it) and teared up.
-I feel like The Rock in the Jumanji movie where they just get to the jungle and he repeats to himself “don’t cry, don’t cry.”
+I swear, I Am Not Crying.
+Yet maybe I am.
+Perhaps I sat in the bathroom (after disinfecting it) and teared up.
+I feel like The Rock in the Jumanji movie where they get to the jungle, and he repeats to himself, “don’t cry, don’t cry.”
 Yet tears began to flow.

 This is not normal.

 Today, someone finished their treatment.
 The nurses sang and clapped.
-You could see their smiling eyes even though everyone has a mask on.
-That warms my heart but still, there is a disease that has ravished these children.
+You could see their smiling eyes even though everyone had a mask on their face.
+That warms my heart, but still, there is a disease that has ravished these children.
 Not okay.

-I have lost count at how many pokes, flushes, bp checks, temp checks, weight checks that he has had.
-How many drugs have flowed through his little body, yet it still tremors.
+I have lost count of how many pokes, flushes, bp checks, temp checks, and weight checks he has had.
+How many drugs have flowed through his little body, yet it still tremors?
 Countless questions about why he isn’t in remission and will it ever happen.
-Then countless answers of “Brandi, accept this.
+Then multiple answers of “Brandi, accept this.
 This is as good as he will get.”
 The uncertainty of what is to come as he gets older.
 I am overwhelmed with grief.

 Don’t Get Me Wrong

-There are 2 people, on this Earth, who actually know what we have been through.
+Two people on this Earth know what we have been through, and that’s it.
 Those people are Hunter and me.
 No one else has walked this path.
 My husband and children have seen a lot.
 Other people have seen what I have allowed them to see.
-I don’t break often but when I do, I know it is pitiful.
-Those who love me want to remind me and comfort me and point me to the cross.
+I don’t break often, but I know it is pitiful when I do.
+Those who love me want to remind, comfort, and point me to the cross.
 I truly appreciate that.

 Sadly, I know that I’m human.
 Fallible.
 Subject to listening to the lies of satan.
-I know the blessings.
-The strides he has made.
-I am totally aware.
+I know the blessings—the strides he has made.
+I am aware.
 Honestly, I’m just tired.
 I am so tired.
-This journey, I want to end.
+This journey I want to end.
 Not necessarily for me but for him.
-I don’t want him to tremor, have rages, OCD, treatments, exhaustion, fear, uncertainty.
+I don’t want him to tremble, rage, have OCD, treatments, exhaustion, fear, or uncertainty.